ibm-cloud-docs/hp-virtual-servers/security_vs.md

 To make the configuration persistent, save your changes as described.
 Otherwise, all configuration updates are lost after a restart.

 Another part of the hardening is that the server is configured in such a way that the password expires after 90 days.
-If the user password expires, you can't log in by way of SSH even if you use SSH-keys.
+After your password expires, you have 30 days to change it.
+If you don't change your password within the 30 days, your account becomes inactive and it is no longer possible to log in via SSH even if you are using SSH-keys.
 This also includes system-accounts, for example, accounts created by using the command, `useradd --system`.